naaman10/mrcc/join-mrcc.md

   headline: Join MRCC
   content: Complete the form below to register your interest in joining MRCC as a
     club member.
+- template: content-form-2
+  block: feature-form
+  headline: Join MRCC
+  content: Please complete the form to register your interest in joining Manchester
+    Riders Cycling Club.
+Once you have joined you will receive an invite to join MRCC on Strava.
 ---